How to Get a Hardship License in Florida

 The following miscellaneous triggering events make a person not eligible for a hardship license:

-- Theft of a Motor Vehicle or Parts or Components of a Motor Vehicle §322.274(1)
+- Theft of a Motor Vehicle or Parts or Components of a Motor Vehicle under §322.274(1)

 - Unless Court Order directs reinstatement